progalaxyelabs/contactform/README.md

         127.0.0.1    contactform.local

-4. Create a database with name `contactform`.
+4. Using a mysql database client like mysql workbench or phpmyadmin, create a database with name `contactform`.
+Then, run all the queries in `/var/www/html/contactform/App/Database/Seeds/db.sql` file

 5. Create a .env file in the project root with following contents.
 Update the username, password, recaptcha-secret-key as necessary.